-See that guy in the middle?
-That's Colonel James Stewart, returning to America in 1945, four years after he enlisted as a private and became the first Hollywood star to join the military during World War II.
-Others became actors after serving overseas.
-Here are the moving war stories of 16 veterans better known for their roles in movies and TV.
+Recognize the man in the center of this photo?
+It's Colonel James Stewart, returning to America in 1945, four years after he enlisted as a private and became the first Hollywood star to join the military during World War II.
+Click through for more on Stewart and 15 other veterans better known for their roles in movies and television.

 In 1941, Stewart gave up a $12,000-a-week salary in Hollywood for an Army paycheck of $21 a month—minus the 10 percent that he routinely mailed to his agent.
 The actor flew dozens of combats missions deep in Nazi-occupied Europe.
 In 1944, his B-24 was hit by German anti-aircraft fire, but Stewart, as command pilot, managed to fly back to his base.
 Although the plane cracked open when it landed, he and his crew walked out unharmed.
 Stewart was promoted to colonel before his discharge in 1945.

 A military bugler played "Taps" in his honor at the National Memorial Day Concert in 2013, not long after he died.
 That may have surprised some who remembered Charles Durning as a character actor in movies like "The Sting" and "Tootsie," but he was also a decorated veteran.
 Durning landed at Omaha Beach on D-Day and was later shot in the hip.
 Captured in the Battle of the Bulge, he was one of the few survivors of the Maimedy massacre.
 His medals include the Purple Heart and, for valor, the Silver Star.